Chapter 1 - Why Study Calculus?

 Early in the introduction I stated that it was an over-statement to claim that one needs

-Calculus to become a scientist.
+calculus to become a scientist.
 Those engineers and scientists who got by with a cursory

 knowledge of the subject fall into the realm of the pseudo-scientist and charlatan.
 As